 How long we retain your data

-For users that register on our website (if any), we also store the personal information they provide in their user profile.
-All users can see, edit, or delete their personal information at any time (except they cannot change their username).
+If you register on the site, the personal information you provide in your user profile will be stored (otherwise you would have to keep re-entering it – that would get old fast).
+All users can see, edit, or delete their own personal information at any time if they are logged in.
 Website administrators can also see and edit that information.
-At this time, it’s not possible to delete your account easily.

 What rights you have over your data

 If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data held about you by this site, including any data you have provided.
 You can also request to have any personal data held about you erased.
 This does not include any data I am obliged to keep for administrative, legal or security purposes.

 Your contact information is not used for any purpose, unless you subscribe to receive site updates.
 If you do, then your email address will be stored and you will receive an email when a new post is published.
 You can unsubscribe from this at any time by following the unsubscribe link in the emails.